 Dr. Natasha Chang is an Assistant Professor in the Department of Biochemistry at McGill University.
 She obtained her PhD with Dr. Gordon Shore at McGill University studying BCL-2 family proteins and their role in regulating the cell survival autophagy pathway.

-Dr. Dumont became an assistant professor at the Université de Montréal in 2016, and he established his lab at the CHU Sainte-Justine research center.
-His research program is divided in 3 axes: 1) characterize the intrinsic mechanisms regulating muscle stem cell fate decision during myogenesis, 2) characterize the impact of rare genetic variants on muscle stem cell function, and 3) investigate novel therapeutic avenues targeting defective muscle stem cells to mitigate muscular dystrophies.
+Dr. Dumont became an assistant professor at the Université de Montréal in 2016, and he established his lab at the Sainte-Justine hospital research center.
+His research program is divided in 3 axes: 1) characterizing the intrinsic mechanisms regulating muscle stem cell fate decision during myogenesis, 2) characterizing the impact of rare genetic variants on muscle stem cell function, and 3) investigating novel therapeutic avenues targeting defective muscle stem cells to mitigate muscular dystrophies.

 Rachel completed her PhD at Newcastle University in the UK, where she was involved in the coordination of the RD-Connect data sharing and analysis platform.
 She is a postdoctoral fellow in the Lochmüller Lab with a research interest in the use of data integration methods for medical genomics and precision medicine in neuromuscular diseases.